ilich/Markdig.Prism/README.md

     .Build();
 ```

 3. Download [Prism](https://prismjs.com/download.html) and add it to your Razor page or layout template.
-Make sure to include the additional JavaScript required for the new features.
+Make sure to include the additional JavaScript required for the plugins.

 ```html
 <!DOCTYPE html>